 For over a decade the Task Force has brought speakers to RRUUC with real expertise on the Middle East to talk on most of the countries and issues in the region.
 It has sponsored courses on understanding Islam and the history and complexities of the Israel/Palestine dispute.

-The Racial Justice Task Force (RJTF) is dedicated to promoting justice, economic fairness and dismantling racism though learning, witness and advocacy.
-We begin by examining our inner selves while working outwardly in solidarity with and on behalf of others.
-This includes:
+Dedicated to promoting justice, economic fairness and dismantling racism though learning, witness and advocacy, we do our work through Pathways to Racial Justice.
+This includes examining our inner selves and congregational systems while working outwardly in solidarity with and on behalf of others.
+Invitations to join us in this work include

 - holding weekly Black Lives Matters Vigils; and

-- leading classes on white supremacy and race; and
+- leading classes on race and white supremacy; and

 - volunteering as homework helpers, tutors or teachers at Beacon House in northeast DC; and

-- working as partners with other congregational efforts and area organizations like SURJ and AIM to advocate for policy changes at the local, state, and national levels.
+- working as partners with other congregational efforts and area organizations like AIM (Action in Montgomery) and the Poor People’s Campaign (by way of Actions4Justice Pathway) to advocate for policy changes at the local, state, and national levels.

 RRUUC has a number of ongoing social justice groups but new energies, needs and ideas do arise.
 The Social Justice Ministry Team wants to assure that those that become full-fledged new groups reflect the passions of a critical mass of members (a minimum of five persons).
 Contact the Social Justice Ministry Team to apply to create a new Team or lead a discrete effort.